Former MLB All-Star, GM and executive Bob Watson dead at 74

 HOUSTON (AP) — Bob Watson, a two-time All-Star as a player who later became the first black general manager to win a World Series with the New York Yankees in 1996, has died.
 He was 74.

 The Houston Astros, for whom Watson played his first 14 major league seasons, announced the death Thursday night.
-The team didn’t provide details.
+The team didn’t provide details, but Watson’s son Keith wrote on Twitter that he died in Houston after a long battle with kidney disease.

+“This is a very sad day for the Astros and for all of baseball,” the team said in a statement.
+“Bob Watson enjoyed a unique and remarkable career in Major League Baseball that spanned six decades, reaching success at many different levels, including as a player, coach, general manager and MLB executive.”

 Watson, who was nicknamed “The Bull,” made the All-Star team in 1973 and ’75, hit over .300 four times and drove in at least 100 runs twice while hitting in the middle of the Astros’ lineup.
 He also holds the distinction of scoring the 1 millionth run in major league history, accomplishing the feat on May 4, 1975, against the San Francisco Giants at Candlestick Park.